slimtoolkit/slim/README.md

 }
 ```

-### Integrating Slim in Github Actions
+### Integrating Slimtoolkit in Github Actions
-#### Docker-Slim Github Action
+#### Github Action
-Integrating Slim in Github Actions in your CI/CD workflow involves using the [Docker-Slim Github Action](https://github.com/marketplace/actions/docker-slim-github-action), this Action(snippet below) minifies a target docker image--IMAGE_NAME:latest in your workflow, making it smaller and adjusting the new slimmed image as IMAGE_NAME:slim.
+Integrating SlimToolkit in Github Actions in your CI/CD workflow involves using the [Docker-Slim Github Action](https://github.com/marketplace/actions/docker-slim-github-action), this Action(snippet below) minifies a target docker image--IMAGE_NAME:latest in your workflow, making it smaller and adjusting the new slimmed image as IMAGE_NAME:slim.
 ```
 # Slim it!
 - uses: kitabisa/docker-slim-action@v1